daolicloud/daolinet-openstack/README.md

 Lightweight Networking for Containers
 ====================================
 Non-intelligent routers consume little server resource since they never run any routing algorithm.
-Moreover, if a connection is idle for a threashold of time, the flows relating to the idle connection will be deleted from the memory and the involved Docker hosts return to the original state not-knowing-each-other.
+Moreover, if a connection is idle for a threshold of time, the flows relating to the idle connection will be deleted from the memory and the involved Docker hosts return to the original state not-knowing-each-other.
 This no-connection, no-resource-consumption style of server resource utilization is very similar to the Linux Container technology in that an idling container consumes little server resource.
 Therefore, DaoliNet is a lightweight networking technology for connecting Docker containers.

 **More in our website:** http://www.daolicloud.com/html/technology.html